916-Sabau-Florin/digit-recognition/README.md

 The network was trained on the MNIST dataset.

 Also implemented a GUI system using SFML that was used to create a Paint-like interface that tells you what digit was drawn.

+You can find a complete explanation (in Romanian) on this [site](https://nacho-vlad.github.io/digit-recognition/)